 Two-spotted spider mites or aphids are the most common insects that affect pansy plants.
 With spider mites, you may see whitish, pale green, or yellow pansy leaves with pale stippling on upper surfaces; serious infestations of mites leave fine webbing on leaves.
 Aphids suck nutrients from leaves and stems, resulting in pansies with yellow leaves.

 Treat small insects with insecticidal soap spray.
 You may be able to remove light infestations with a strong stream of water, but severe problems may require systemic insecticides.

 Ensure pansies have adequate sunlight.
 Avoid planting pansies in areas that have previously been affected by disease.
 Destroy all diseased leaves and other plant parts immediately.
-Keep flowers beds free of debris, and clean flower beds thoroughly at the end of the blooming season.
+Keep flower beds free of debris and clean flower beds thoroughly at the end of the blooming season.
 Also, clean and disinfect planting containers.